benlowry/chromeos-dev-setup/README.md

     $ sudo edit-chroot -r my_chroot_name

 ## What can be installed
-Additions to this are welcome, your pull request will need to be fully functional with similar documentation (inc. embedded in `setup.sh`) and screenshot if there's a browser interface.

 ### Browser-based software
 - `cloud9` [Cloud9 IDE](https://github.com/c9/core)
 - `deluge` [Deluge torrent server](http://deluge-torrent.org/)